 The modern PR industry paints a romantic story around successful entrepreneurs, portraying them as people of unmatched individual brilliance.
-Part of it is right.
 Some of them are bright and courageous indeed.
 But stories will never mention their starting point in a calculated effort to make their success look entirely self-made.
 While in reality, it’s always a result of preexisting conditions, family, place of birth, exposure and connections, and often pure luck.
 They’ll call it pedigree or entrepreneurial gene as if it’s a thing they carry in their blood and not something the favorable life circumstances made possible.
 They’re usually entirely unaware their courage comes as a result of the material support that empowers them to take more chances, fail more, and eventually succeed.

 …man’s ideas, views and conceptions, in one word, man’s consciousness, changes with every change in the conditions of his material existence, in his social relations and in his social life.

 — From The Communist Manifesto by Karl Marx, Friedrich Engels